Bambu Lab P1S 3D Printer: High-Speed CoreXY With AMS Compatibility

 The main controller board is a proprietary Bambu Lab design with integrated motor drivers and an aluminum heatsink.
 Connectors lack thermal adhesive, making repairs easier.

-Bambu P1S 3D printer internals showing circuit board with wires and connectors.
+Bambu P1S 3D printer circuit board with visible wiring and components, illustrating internal electronics and design.

 Power Supply Unit: